Refuge in the Night Ministries

 both Betrayed me.
 If Tom never remembers those things but is faithful.......
 I

 don't need them."
-The first year we were married Tom went to a
+The first year we were married Tom went to a Hallmark store

 and bought a beautiful Valentine that looked more like a small book.
 It said beautiful things a woman